cjphawes/restaurant-booking-system/README.md

 This is KUIDAORE.
 A luxury Japanese restaurant based in Malibu, California.
 It comprises of an online website with the ability to make reservations and providing user authentication.

-Take a look at my website KUIDAORE
+Take a look at my website KUIDAORE (INSERT LINK)

+Here is KUIADORE on different screen widths (INSERT IMAGE HERE & LINK)

 ## User Stories